These are some notable projects that Streets Alive is currently running.

 It is supported by Bristol City Counci's Warm Up Bristol Programme.

 Age Friendly Streets Campaign - neighbours are key

-Streets Alive believes that being friendly with neighbours can reduce isolation and loneliness of all generations in streets.
+Streets Alive has found that being friendly with neighbours can reduce isolation and loneliness of all generations in streets.

-As a result Streets Alive is seeking support for a Neighbours’ Campaign to be trialled in Bristol in 2014/15.
+As a result Streets Alive is developing a Neighbours’ Campaign to be trialled in Bristol in 2014/15.
 This would include the many activities that residents who have held street meets have found that helps residents of all ages to have a low level of contact from time to time – to be friendly but not necessarily friends.

 The campaign shows examples of how residents meet, keep in touch and organise informal activities between generations. the campaign builds conversations about how such small neighbourly actions create a friendly street atmosphere and can reduce isolation, especially of older people.